Ethan-Shen-Individual-Lab/Mamba-Hawkes-Process/README.md

 ## Overview

 This repository implements A-MHP and MHP.
 This is an **initial release** intended for research reproduction.
-The current codebase includes a vendored copy of the **Mamba** implementation (and a Transformer module) and does not yet provide a fully streamlined quick-start interface.
+The current codebase includes a vendored copy of the **Mamba** implementation (and a Transformer module).

 At present, **A-MHP** is organized as the main pipeline at the repository root, while the **MHP baseline** resides in a separate subdirectory.
 In a future update, we plan to **clean up dependencies** and **unify both models under a single entry point**, selectable via a CLI option such as `--model {amhp,mhp}`.